Listen to the story

 “Not at all.
 Make yourself at home.”

 The cook had prepared dinner, and Willy hosted it at a long table.
-I couldn’t remember the last time mom and I ate at a dining table, especially with company.
+I couldn’t remember the last time we ate at a dining table, especially with company.

 “Since I see that you’re quite an inquisitive young lady, what questions do you have for me?” asked Willy.